How to Litter Train a New Kitten

 Encourage your kitten

-When you first put down the cat litter box, encourage your kitten to explore it.
-You can even pick them up and place them directly in it.
-Kittens love to explore new environments, so they should enjoy scratching around in the cat litter.
+When you first set out the litter box, encourage your kitten to explore it.
+You can even pick them up and place them directly inside.
+Kittens love investigating new spaces, so most will happily scratch around in the litter on their own.

 Look out for signs they need to go

-In the beginning, your kitten may not head straight to the litter tray when they need to go to the toilet.
-Instead, they are more likely to scratch, circle, or sniff around another area in your home.
-If you notice this, pick them up quickly and place them in their cat litter tray.
+Early on, your kitten may not head straight to the litter tray when nature calls.
+Instead, they are more likely to scratch, circle, or sniff around a spot in your home.
+If you catch that behavior, pick them up quickly and place them in the tray.

 How to litter train a new kitten